 One discussion I recently had, about whether it is fair to assume that customers are your users, gave me perspective on terms we use to represent stakeholders.
 Stakeholders, to me, covers everyone who has an interest in the software product.
 In the end, we agreed that the person who pays for your software may not be the one who actually uses it.
 This is a great example of how software testers should look at things from different perspectives.

 Below are examples gathered from discussions with other testers about what they think testing is or is not.

 What to do next:

 - Read this list of things of what software testers do.

 - Try asking people around you about the title of this task.
-Ask people you work with testers and non-testers, ask people on Slack and maybe even ask your family.
+Ask people you work with testers and non-testers or maybe even ask your family.
 Has this changed much from what you originally thought?
 How different were the responses you got?

 - Research other industries such as pharmaceuticals, appliances etc. What is their approach to testing?
 How different or similar is it to the tech industry?
 Do any of the differences change your thoughts on how you would approach testing?

 When I started in software testing I had no idea what testing was.
 I also had no clue of where to start.
 One of the most useful resources I came across was the pathway Testing for non testers by Katrina Clokie.
 Using Katrina's pathway, I was able to understand testing and the value it provided.
 I was also able to investigate her references further to start expanding my knowledge and list of people I should look to for advice.